 A “G” plan Medicare Supplement pays everything Medicare doesn’t pay except a one-time-per-year deductible on Medicare Part B expenses (generally, Doctors but can also include Hospital Outpatient, which usually means Emergency Room), and rental of durable medical equipment (DME) expenses as well as ambulance bills.
 That deductible for 2019 is $185.
 Interestingly, that deductible in 1967 was $50.
 It didn’t go up every year, like the In-Patient Hospital Deductible has, but, by 2011 it had climbed to $162.
 The reduction in 2012 to $140 was the first year in Medicare’s history and, so far, the only time that the Part B deductible actually went down.
 Must have been an election year, ya think?
-It has since gone up but only to $147 in 2013, 2014 and 2015 and now $183 in 2017 and 2018.
+It has since gone up but only to $147 in 2013, 2014 and 2015 and then $183 in 2017 and 2018.
 It is now, in 2019, $185.

 Generally speaking, comparing the “F” Plan to the “G” Plan, the “G” Plan saves you more in premium than you lose in benefits by having to pay the deductible if and when you have Medicare Part B expenses.
 Of course, if you don’t want to have a deductible to have to keep up with, there’s absolutely nothing wrong with the “F” Plan.
 It is the plan most people have chosen in the past.
 I firmly believe that, if they knew more about this subject, they’d opt for the “G” Plan.